Analysis | Republican men are a central part of coronavirus vaccine resistance

 Once Trump grudgingly left the White House, the incentive to stand against the government only increased.
 There is a wide-open market for critical assessments of the Biden administration and Carlson is happy to set up shop and peddle his own snake oil.

 The tell in Carlson’s reaction, by the way, was his hand-wringing that Biden didn’t “mention all of the people who might not want to take that shot.”
-What, exactly, was Biden going to say which met Carlson’s concerns in that regard?
+What, exactly, was Biden going to say that met Carlson’s concerns in that regard?
 If Biden had said, “I know some of you are hesitant, perhaps because you’ve seen a TV host interviewing people who’ve revitalized their careers by amplifying skepticism and you shouldn’t be,” would Carlson have been content?

 I guess we’ll never know.
-Also: no, he wouldn’t.
+Also: No, he wouldn’t.